Mangrove forest ecosystems fact sheet | Field of Mars EEC

 Decomposers such as fungi and bacteria break down dead leaves, wood and animal remains.
 Crabs, worms, larvae and other small animals also help shred and move organic matter through the mud.
 This returns nutrients to the ecosystem and supports new plant growth, food chains and the wider estuary.

-How are mangrove forests important to Aboriginal Peoples?
+How are mangrove forest ecosystems connected to Aboriginal Peoples and Country?

 Mangrove forests are important ecosystems for biodiversity.
 Their roots, branches, mud and leaf litter provide habitats for crabs, molluscs, fish, insects, spiders, reptiles, birds and mammals.
 Many young fish and crustaceans use mangrove roots as nursery habitat where they can feed and hide from predators.